tainora/netstrata/materials-for-ted/02-ai-augmented-development-methodology.md

 ## Introduction: State of the Art Meets Production Reality

 Modern software development has reached an inflection point.
 AI coding agents—particularly Anthropic's [Claude Code](https://www.claude.com/product/claude-code) CLI and similar tools—have transitioned from experimental curiosities to production-grade development accelerators.
-However, the gap between casual experimentation and effective production usage is measured in 1000+ hours of practice, not blog posts written after weekend trials.
+However, the gap between casual experimentation and effective production usage is measured in extensive, sustained practice, not blog posts written after weekend trials.

 This document outlines my approach to AI-augmented development workflows, the economic rationale behind systematic tooling adoption, and the professional requirements necessary for these methodologies to succeed in team environments.